 Yes, sometimes a child is lacking something - food or materials, for example - and despite our intentions, we end up holding the mother responsible.
+Female staff member, Los Doraditos Centre, Maldonado

 These interview excerpts highlight that although gender norms assigning caregiving responsibilities to mothers are prevalent, centre staff are often aware of these norms and actively seek to challenge them.